akto-api-security/tests-library/remediation/SSRF_ON_IMAGE_UPLOAD_LOCALHOST_REDIRECT.md

 ### Step 3: Use Network Segregation
 Ensure that your server can only make outbound connections to necessary services and ports.

-### Step 4: Regular Auditing
-Regularly audit your codebase and server for any security loop holes.

-These steps can prove instrumental in fixing vulnerabilities related to SSRF exposing localhost details.